Chapter 2: Theory of operation

 Each other class (like [float]) in Pd has its own protocol for responding to messages it is sent, and may take "float" and "bang" messages, or others in addition or instead of them.

-The leftmost connection point at the top of most objects represents the object itself.
-Any other dark rectangle is a separate object called an "inlet", although there are 4 different inlet classes in Pd.
-The class of the inlet determines the type of message it will accept: symbol, float or other; and the inlet passes the message either to the object itself or to a proxy, usually one created by the object for the occasion.
+Most objects have connection inputs at the top (represented as a dark rectangle).
+The leftmost input represents the object itself.
+An object may have other inputs, but each is a separate object called an "inlet".
+There are 4 different inlet classes in Pd.
+The class of the inlet determines the type of message it will accept: symbol, float or other; and the inlet passes the message either to the object itself or to a proxy, sually one created by the object for the occasion.

-Unless they are specified otherwise by defining a "list" method, objects respond to the "list" message by distributing the arguments of the message to their inlets, except for the first argument, which is passed to the main object as a "float" or "symbol" message.
+Unless they are specified otherwise by defining a "list" method, objects respond to the "list" message by distributing the arguments of the message to the object and its inlets (if any).
+If there's just a single input for the object (that is, no inlets for extra inputs), the first element of the list is passed to the object as a "float" or "symbol" message.
+The extra arguments of the list is then distributed to the inlets if any (also as either a a "float" or "symbol").

 In message or object boxes, message arguments starting with a dollar sign and a number (like "$1" or "$3-bazoo") are variables which are substituted with values supplied as part of the environment the message is passed in.
 In the case of message boxes, the environment consists of the arguments of the "list" message (possibly extrapolated from "bang", "float", or other) that the message box is responding to.
 Thus, if a message box gets "23 skidoo" and if it contains the text, "$2 until $1", out comes the message, "skidoo until 23".